Eli Whitney Debevoise II

-Eli Whitney Debevoise II (born February 8, 1953) is the former U.S. Executive Director of the World Bank Group his tenure was from April 6, 2007, to 2009.
+Eli Whitney Debevoise II (born February 8, 1953) is a former U.S. Executive Director of the World Bank Group, where his tenure lasted from April 6, 2007, to 2009.
 He is also a partner at Arnold & Porter LLP and served as Commissioner of the Maryland Port Commission in Baltimore.

-President George W. Bush nominated Debevoise to be U.S. Executive Director of the World Bank Group on February 16, 2007, to fill the vacancy left by Robert Holland and acting Executive Director Jennifer Dorn.
-On November 16, 2009, it was announced that he would be replaced by Ian Hoddy Solomon after his term was finished.

-Background
+Biography

-Eli Whitney Debevoise II, commonly known as “Whitney Debevoise,” was born in Morristown, New Jersey, in 1953, the son of Thomas M. Debevoise and Ann Taylor Debevoise.
-He graduated from the St. Albans School in Washington, D.C. in 1970.
-He graduated summa cum laude in 1974 from Yale University (where he was a member of Manuscript Society), with departmental honors in History and Latin American Studies, and received a J.D. from Harvard Law School in 1977.
-Debevoise is a member of the Council on Foreign Relations, the American Society of International Law, the International Law Section of the American Bar Association, and the International Bar Association.
-He speaks Portuguese, Spanish, and French fluently, and holds an honorary law degree from Vermont Law School.
+Whitney Debevoise was born in Morristown, New Jersey, in 1953, the son of Thomas M. Debevoise and Ann Taylor Debevoise.
+He graduated from the St. Albans School in Washington, D.C., in 1970.
+He graduated in 1974 from Yale University (where he was a member of Manuscript Society), with departmental honors in History and Latin American Studies, and received a J.D. from Harvard Law School in 1977.

-He is the great, great grandson of Eli Whitney.

 Career

 Judicial clerkship

 After graduating from Harvard Law School, Debevoise clerked for the Hon.
 William J. Holloway, Jr., of the United States Court of Appeals for the Tenth Circuit in 1978 through 1979.